tmorrell/AuthorCarpentry/README.md

 #Author Carpentry

-Welcome to the master repository for Author Carpentry, a training initiatve  of the Caltech Library to enhance scientific authorship and publishing in the digital age.
-The aim of Author Carpentry is to promote and support good tools, practices, and skills that help researchers prepare, submit, and publish contributionsthat add value to the scholarly record and invite others to adapt and build upon.
-Ideally,that means contributions that fulfill not only the original Big Four of the scientific paper --
+Welcome to the master repository for [Author Carpentry] (http://libguides.caltech.edu/authorcarpentry), a training initiatve  of the Caltech Library to enhance scientific authorship and publishing in the digital age.
+The aim of Author Carpentry is to promote and support good tools, practices, and skills that help researchers prepare, submit, and publish contributions that add value to the scholarly record and invite others to adapt and build upon.
+Ideally, that means contributions that fulfill not only the original Big Four of the scientific paper --

 1. Registration